leonp/thisdaysportion/_drafts/in-defence-of-inline-links.md

 But even if you are reading a longform text in a traditionally linear way, inline links are better.

-**Inline links are more accessible.** Not only do they provide more information about what you’re linking to, they’re also easier to click/tap as they’re simply bigger.
+**Inline links are more accessible.** Not only do they provide more information about what you’re linking to, they’re also easier to click/tap because they simply offer a bigger target.

 **They’re easier to use.** With a reference link the reader has to click/tap a small area, find the relevant link at the bottom of the page and then follow it to its destination.
 That’s an extra couple of steps.